Customers who trusted crypto giant FTX may be left with nothing | KRDO

 “It’s obvious that people are jittery,” said Zhao, widely known as CZ, in a question-and-answer session on Twitter.
 “I want to say, short-term, it is painful.
 But I think this is actually good for the industry long-term.”

-The giant crypto exchange briefly emerged as a lifeline for FTX before reversing course last week before rescinding its offer.
+The giant crypto exchange briefly emerged as a lifeline for FTX before reversing course last week.

 Zhao, whose tweet announcing Binance’s divestment in FTX helped fuel the smaller firm’s liquidity crisis, has denied having a “master plan” to expose FTX.
 Still, critics note the biggest, and perhaps only, winner in the downfall of FTX is none other than Zhao, now unquestionably the wealthiest and most influential player in digital asset trading.

-Note: Correction: An earlier version of this article misstated the name of the law firm Loeb & Loeb.